kYangLi/airss4vasp/README.md

 ## Kill one COACH: A4VSTOP

-By creat a file named `A4VSTOP` in a specific COACH folder, one can safely stop that working coach.
+By creating a file named `A4VSTOP` in a specific COACH folder, one can safely stop that working coach.
 Once there is a file called `A4VSTOP` in a coach folder, then the next time when the coach trying to pick up a POSCAR from poscar pool, it will be killed.

 ### Process check